Guess what, guess what!

 In exactly one week, baseball season starts!

-This is my favorite time of the year.
+I love baseball as much as baking (maybe even a touch more… shh, don’t tell my recipes that!), so this is my favorite time of the year.
 The sun shines a little longer, the air feels a little warmer, the grass grows a little taller, and the stadium gates open for the first time since October.
 Happy days!

 Although my dad and I are just 8 stadiums away from completing our MLB ballpark tour (we started the list when I was 11 as a special father-daughter adventure!), my parents bought season tickets again this year, so nearly every other weekend, you’ll find me in my home-away-from home above the visitor’s dugout, in the dark green stadium seats even with the bag at third base.